nightscout/trio-docs/docs/usage/interface.md

 <div class="grid" markdown>

 === "Basal Adjustments"
     Here you will find the adjustments made to your basal delivery.
-See below for more detail:
+See below for more details:

     ![Basal Line](img/blue_basal_line.png){width="40" style="vertical-align: middle;"}  **Therapy Basal Reference Line:** The rate you entered in settings.
 Trio 0.2 "Profile Basal Rate"
     ![No Adjustment](img/no_adjustment.png){width="40" style="vertical-align: middle;"}  **No Basal Adjustment** Basal is being delivered at your current therapy basal rate.